Squiggly

 When you need more

-For non-trivial debugging, it’s often easier to print from Scala — write a small inspect: Any => Any template function that printlns its argument and returns it unchanged, then drop {{ inspect .x }} wherever you want a peek.
+For non-trivial debugging it’s often easier to instrument from Scala — write a small inspect: Any => Any template function that printlns its argument and returns it unchanged, then drop {{ inspect .x }} wherever you want a peek without breaking the flow.
 Squiggly’s data-context model means everything in scope is just a Scala value; you have full freedom to instrument it from outside the template.